m4c4r0n1n/nananvim/README.md

 ## Known Issues & Bugs

-There's probably some stuff I'm forgetting to tweak or haven't discovered yet.
+There's a problem with Mason I'm working on and probably some stuff I'm forgetting to tweak or haven't discovered yet.
 I know it, you know it, but it escapes my mind right now lol.
 If you find something broken or weird:

 1. First, run `:checkhealth` to see if it's a missing dependency
 2. Check if it's an LSP issue (some servers are finicky on certain distros)